 Life is not easy, and change is here to stay.
 Everyone goes through bad stuff during their lives, and some encounter more challenges than others.
 The global pandemic has impacted everyone, and this has been particularly hard for people who have pre-existing psychological issues.

 When life is busy, we frequently get caught up in it.
 We don’t stop and assess our lives.
 We may not notice the subtle changes that have come upon us.
 Friends or family may recommend we seek counselling or therapy, but often these words are ignored.
 When this happens, we can become ticking time bombs.
 Our bodies are not designed to contain strong emotions long term, and our lives can be adversely affected.
+Our mental heath tends to deteriorate as we age and this is the reason that we must pay special attention to it.
+Even when you are at the stage of writing your will, you need to go through testamentary capacity assessment to prove that your are mentally capable of writing a will.
 We will now discuss why self-care is so important.

 Because It’s A Common Issue

-We need to understand that we are not weird or unique when we struggle with our mental health.
+We need to understand that we are not weird or unique when we struggle with our mental health that is why if you feel something is not right, make sure to seek professional assistance from the trusted mental health support services australia.

 Australia has a population of well over 25 million people.
 According to the experts at myhealth1st.com.au/health-hub/articles/mental-health-care-plan/, one fifth of them will experience mental health issues during one year.
 Nearly one half will encounter them at some stage during their lives.
 When the most common issues are anxiety, depression and substance abuse, it is concerning to learn that 54% of Australians do not access treatment when they need it.
 Just imagine what it can be like in other, medically less developed countries of the world.